evolutionleo/LDtkParser/README.md

 Maintained by [@evolutionleo](https://github.com/evolutionleo/) (me)

-❤️ Huge thanks to [@FaultyFunctions](https://github.com/FaultyFunctions) for his various contributions! ❤️
+❤️ Huge thanks to [@FaultyFunctions](https://github.com/FaultyFunctions) and Ponno for their various contributions! ❤️

 ## Join the [Discord](https://discord.gg/bRpMgTquAr) if you have any questions/suggestions/issues with the parser!